AQHA competition starts at the Rookie level.

-The AQHA Rookie level is the perfect level of competition for beginners to competitors with few accomplishments.
+The AQHA Rookie level is the perfect level of competition for beginning competitors or those with few accomplishments.

-Rookie-level classes will be offered in all three AQHA divisions – open, amateur and youth.
+Rookie-level classes are offered in all three AQHA divisions – open, amateur and youth.

-Eligibility for a Rookie-level class depends on both the horse and the rider’s show records:
+Eligibility for a Rookie class depends on both the horse and the rider’s show records:

-Open, amateur, Novice amateur, youth, Novice youth and Rookie-level points all count toward Rookie-level eligibility.
+Open, amateur, Level 1 amateur, youth, Level 1 youth and Rookie-level points all count toward Rookie-level Rookie-level eligibility.

 Upon earning 10 points in a particular class in any division (excluding points earned in Level 1 amateur/youth classes), the horse will be able to compete in that particular class at the Rookie level in any division for the remainder of the calendar year.
 The owner of the horse will receive a certificate of recognition, similar to a Register of Merit, and the accomplishment will be added to the horse’s show record at the years end.

-Also, upon earning 10 points in a particular class in any division, the exhibitor be able to compete in that particular class at the Rookie level in any division for the remainder of the calendar year.
-The exhibitor will receive a certificate of recognition, and the accomplishment will be added to the exhibitor’s show record at the years end.
+Also, upon earning 10 points in a particular class in any division, the exhibitor will receive a certificate of recognition, and the accomplishment will be added to the exhibitor’s show record at the years end.

 For halter classes, Rookie-level halter classes must be all-ages classes and must be held as stand-alone classes.
 Rookie-level halter classes are not eligible for grand and reserve awards.

 Rookie-level points do not count toward anything other than computing Rookie-level eligibility and recognition.